About the Tournaments

 The tournaments will bring the sport of log rolling to the national stage, and also connect college rollers with other competitors around the country.
 "I'm really excited to see the engagement with participants.
 These tournaments are designed to connect rollers of all different experiences, skill levels, and backgrounds with the sport.
 It's going to be a great collaborative atmosphere," said Ward.

 The tournaments are open to any student enrolled in a university with a recreational Key Log Rolling program, regardless of whether their school has a competitive log rolling club.

 "The main goal we have for the competitors is to have fun.
 This isn't a ‘one and done’ format tournament.
 Every competitor will have the chance to compete with all skill levels, interact with other log rollers, and find a sense of community," said Ward.
 “Already, we are seeing positive engagement on social media.
 New enthusiasts are coming out of the woodwork in places where log rolling is completely new.”

 About The Hosts

-The hosting locations for the tournaments include the University of Maryland (Eastern Regional), the University of Missouri (Midwest Regional), and the University of California - Santa Barbara (Western Regional).
+The hosting locations for the tournaments include the University of Missouri (Midwest Regional, September 30); the University of California - Santa Barbara (Western Regional, October 14); and the University of Maryland (Eastern Regional, November 18).
 Much like the competitors in the tournaments, the schools have varying experiences with log rolling.

 For Matt Quigley, the Manager of Pool Operations at the University of Maryland, the tournament will be a kick starter for a local log rolling program of their own.
 "We've always been excited about log rolling, but we currently don't have a log rolling program on campus.
 Our end goal is to develop a club sport for the University, and this tournament is a great step in that direction," said Quigley.